Paden-Little/LittleObsidian/Daily Notes/(6) Thursday, July the 6th, 2023.md

 - Serialization gives different amounts of efficiency of operational and spatial
 - USE PROTOBUFF
 - Serialization generally makes data bigger thus lowering spatial efficiency
-- The same non-serialized file
+- The same non-serialized file takes about 25~ bytes while java serialized data takes up about 150~ bytes for the same data

+#### Data Structures
+- A set of rules and structures for governing data
+##### Arrays
+Arrays are the most basic form of data structures.
+It’s a set of indexed